 If your company offers employees an Incidental Overnight Expenses payment, this is tax-free.
 Examples of incidental expenses are personal costs such as buying newspapers, paying for laundry or phoning home.
 The current rates are set at £5 for overnight travel within the UK and £10 per night for travel overseas.

 Exchange rates can make claiming expenses tricky.
 For example, a taxi journey at €30 could actually cost £25, but come to £26 when it leaves your bank account.
 HMRC recommends using the amount that left your bank account.
-To avoid exchange rate surprises, consider using a prepaid expense card.
-Employers can top-up the cards when staff need the money, so staff aren’t left out of pocket and there won’t be any difficulty in converting at the right exchange rate.
+To avoid employees being faced with exchange rate surprises, consider using prepaid expense cards.
+You can top-up the cards when staff need the money, so staff aren’t left out of pocket and there won’t be any difficulty in converting at the right exchange rate.

 SMEs can take advantage of lower prices abroad to purchase assets for business (such as cameras or computers), providing they pay the right taxes.
 Many countries let travellers reclaim sales tax, either at the airport when you leave or at shopping centres where they often have tax reclaim counters.
-You’ll need to declare the purchase on your return to the UK and pay any applicable VAT, but if you’re VAT registered then you reclaim the cost on your next tax return.
+The purchase will need to be decalred on return to the UK and any applicable VAT must be paid, but if you’re VAT registered then you reclaim the cost on your next tax return.

 Remember that planning ahead with how expenses will be managed and recorded, and how you will buy currency is an important part of being ready for every trip.
 Follow our tips for managing your business travel expenses and every trip is sure to be a success.